Gamay Botany Bay

 a SCUBA diver’s haven

-Gamay is one of Australia’s most developed estuaries . . .
+One of Australia’s most developed estuaries

-Map showing the location of Gamay Botany Bay on the NSW coastline.
-The Posidonia population found here is one of six classified as endangered by the NSW Government.
+The Posidonia found here is one of six populations classified as endangered by the NSW Government.

 Posidonia needs plenty of light and stable sediments to grow